Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Experiments

 \subsection{Analysis of Learned Fine-grained Knowledge (RQ4)}

 We evaluate whether FineMolTex captures fine-grained alignment information in the joint embedding space, and assess if it can predict the labels of masked motifs based on fine-grained knowledge.

 \textbf{Visualization of Motif and Word Embeddings.} To evaluate whether FineMolTex captures fine-grained alignment knowledge, we select motif and word tokens from 1,500 graph-text pairs in the PubChemSTM dataset, excluding meaningless words such as ``this'' and ``a''.
-In total, we visualize 3,469 motif tokens and 6,914 text tokens with $t$-SNE \citep{tsne} in Figure~\ref{fig:tsne}, where triangles denote text tokens, and circles denote motif tokens, with different colors indicating various labels.
+In total, we visualize 3,469 motif tokens and 6,914 text tokens with $t$-SNE \citep{tsne} in Figure ~\ref{fig:tsne}, where triangles denote text tokens, and circles denote motif tokens, with different colors indicating various labels.
 To examine the details of the tokens, we zoom into several regions in the figure, retaining only the colors and legends of the tokens we are interested in.
 For brevity, we utilize SMILES to represent the motif structures.
 We observe that text and motif tokens corresponding to each other are also close in the embedding space.
-For instance, in the orange frame, the word ``sulf'' is close to the motif tokens ``OS'', ``CCSSCC'', and ``CC1=CSC(C)=N1'', all of which represent sulfides.
-In the pink frame, the word ``ammonium'' is close to the motif tokens ``[NH2+]=O'', ``C=[NH2+]'', and ``[NH3+]O'', which are related to ``ammonium.''
+For instance, in the pink frame, the word ``ammonium'' is close to the motif tokens ``[NH2+]=O'', ``C=[NH2+]'', and ``[NH3+]O'', which are related to ``ammonium.''
 In the blue frame, the word ``poison'' is adjacent to the motifs ``[AsH3]'' and ``O[AsH2]'', which are poisonous.
+In the orange frame, the word ``sulf'' is close to the motif tokens ``OS'', ``CCSSCC'', and ``CC1=CSC(C)=N1'', all of which represent sulfides.
 These results demonstrate that FineMolTex learns the connections between motifs and their chemical names and properties, thereby significantly enhancing its expressiveness.